bazwilliams/upnp-playlist-service/README.md

 #### To playback a playlist in a DS

-Loading a playlist and starting playback is now supported by parsing the DIDL-LITE out of an m3u file.
-The downsides are if the metadata should change, or the URI to the original track or artwork change, the track may not work as expected.
+Loading a playlist and starting playback is supported.
+However, if the metadata should change, or the URI to the original track or artwork change, the track may not work as expected.
 Therefore this facility is only reliable if track URI and metadata are not changed.

 POST to `/api/devices/{uuid}/play` with Content-Type `application/json` with the following body.
 No suffix is required for the playlistName.
 This will clear the DS onboard playlist first and load the one from file and start playing from the first track.